|

 along continental coastlines.
 This variation can

-become extreme, with some individuals showing almost
+thrix), with some individuals showing almost

-without DNA sequencing.
+DNA sequencing.
 On the other hand, heavily-marked

-populations of some supposedly pallid species, for
+populations of some typically pallid species, for

-example Coryphopterus
+example C.

 eidolon, have not been recognized as conspecific